Blue Badges

 • a written statement of the incident

-If your lost or stolen blue badge was due to expire within the next 3 months you should reapply for a new badge instead of reporting it.
+If your lost or stolen Blue Badge was due to expire within the next 3 months you should reapply for a new badge instead of reporting it.

 Get a companion e-badge

-If you have a blue badge, you can apply for a companion e-badge.
+If you have a Blue Badge, you can apply for a companion e-badge.

-A companion e-badge is an electronic permit you can use when parking near your home, instead of displaying your blue badge.
+A companion e-badge is an electronic permit you can use when parking near your home, instead of displaying your Blue Badge.

-It reduces the risk of your blue badge being stolen from your vehicle.
+It reduces the risk of your Blue Badge being stolen from your vehicle.

-Page updated on: 6 June 2023
+Page updated on: 3 October 2025

 Mobility Team